Maze Featuring Frankie Beverly (album)

 Maze featuring Frankie Beverly is the debut album by Bay Area-based R&B group Maze, released in 1977 on Capitol Records.

 Reception

 Signed to a recording contract with Capitol Records in 1976, Maze would release their debut album, Maze featuring Frankie Beverly in 1977.
 From that album, Maze would earn a devoted fan base with classic tracks "Happy Feelin's", "While I'm Alone" and "Lady of Magic" ultimately giving them their first gold record.
+Their hit from the album, "Happy Feelin's", was included in CBS News's list of the 250 essential American songs of the past 250 years in June 2026, nearly 50 years after its release.